nick99730/Social-network/README.md

 python manage.py collectstatic
 python manage.py runserver # starts the server
 ```

-To access my page, add "/ 2" at the end of the URL.
 To edit personal data, click the "Edit" button under the photo.

 ## Requirements